hashicorp/terraform-provider-tfmigrate/docs/index.md

 ### Optional

 - `allow_commit_push` (Boolean) Allow commit and then push to the remote branch.
+Not required for stacks migration as we do not support any vcs operation at the moment.
 - `create_pr` (Boolean) Create a pull request after pushing the changes.
+Not required for stacks migration as we do not support any vcs operation at the moment.
 - `git_pat_token` (String, Sensitive) The Git Personal Access Token (PAT) to be used for creating pull or merge requests.
+Not required for stacks migration as we do not support any vcs operation at the moment.
-- `hostname` (String) The hostname of the TFE instance to connect to.
-Defaults to HCP Terraform at app.terraform.io.
+- `hostname` (String) The hostname of the TFE instance.
+Can be configured using the TFE_HOSTNAME environment variable, If both are set, the configuration value takes precedence.
+Defaults to 'app.terraform.io' when neither is set.
+- `ssl_skip_verify` (Boolean) Skip SSL verification for the TFE API.
+Can be configured using the TFE_SSL_SKIP_VERIFY environment variable.
+If both are set, the configuration value takes precedence.
+Defaults to false when neither is set.
+- `tfe_token` (String, Sensitive) The TFE token to be used for accessing the TFE API.
+Can be configured using the TFE_TOKEN environment variable, If both are set, the configuration value takes precedence.
+Uses the TFE login token when neither is set.